AppkubeCloud/appkube-usecases-doc/Reporting/Use cases/Cloud Central/Use Case Of Product category 1 (1).md

 **If User Select the SOA Product:**

-![A screenshot of a computer

-Description automatically generated](Aspose.Words.114d307a-cf94-4d68-a545-07d15320dec3.012.jpeg)

-![A screenshot of a computer

-Description automatically generated](Aspose.Words.114d307a-cf94-4d68-a545-07d15320dec3.013.jpeg)

-![A screenshot of a computer

-Description automatically generated](Aspose.Words.114d307a-cf94-4d68-a545-07d15320dec3.014.jpeg)

-`	`![A screenshot of a computer

-Description automatically generated](Aspose.Words.114d307a-cf94-4d68-a545-07d15320dec3.015.jpeg)

-![A screenshot of a computer

-Description automatically generated](Aspose.Words.114d307a-cf94-4d68-a545-07d15320dec3.016.jpeg)

-![A screenshot of a computer

-Description automatically generated](Aspose.Words.114d307a-cf94-4d68-a545-07d15320dec3.017.jpeg)

-![A screen shot of a graph

-Description automatically generated]

-![A screenshot of a graph

-Description automatically generated]

-![A screenshot of a graph

-Description automatically generated]

-<a name="_hlk161925146"></a>**Normal flow:**

 1. If the product is a SOA product, the user is redirected to the SOA product page.
 1. A breadcrumb trail at the top of the screen provides navigation options.